STORY BY RACHEL SCHWARTZMANN –FOLLOW EVELYN – PHOTOS BY BRANDEN OLLISH FOR THE STYLE LINE

 To put it in perspective, I’m a very small girl in a very big corporate world.
 However, I think the social media world just knows me as Mermaid Wishing, the girl that sometimes posts about personal style and eats a lot.

 I enjoy not staying in place.
-There’s something about getting in a car and driving for hours to music from my earlier years (Destiny’s Child – Say My Name, for example), with people I care for, and arriving to a new city with nothing but time.
+There’s something about getting in a car and driving for hours to music from my earlier years (Destiny’s Child – Say My Name, for example), with people I care for and arriving in a new city with nothing but time.
 For years, I’ve been obsessed with Indie and International films, and I will drag anyone I can to watch them with me.
 For a while there, I was learning basic Greek words from my favorite film, Dog Tooth.

 Everything I do has one thing in common: I involve others in all those scenarios.
 I would say the thing that I value the most in my life are the relationships I keep with people, and most importantly my family.